-John L. Hennessy is President of Stanford University.
-He joined Stanford’s faculty in 1977 as an assistant professor of electrical engineering and rose through the academic ranks to full professorship in 1986.
-He was the inaugural Willard R. and Inez Kerr Bell Professor of Electrical Engineering and Computer Science from 1987 to 2004.
+John L. Hennessy joined Stanford’s faculty in 1977 as an assistant professor of electrical engineering.
+He rose through the academic ranks to full professorship in 1986 and was the inaugural Willard R. and Inez Kerr Bell Professor of Electrical Engineering and Computer Science from 1987 to 2004.

 From 1983 to 1993, Dr. Hennessy was director of the Computer Systems Laboratory, a research and teaching center operated by the Departments of Electrical Engineering and Computer Science that fosters research in computer systems design.
 He served as chair of computer science from 1994 to 1996 and, in 1996, was named dean of the School of Engineering.
 As dean, he launched a five-year plan that laid the groundwork for new activities in bioengineering and biomedical engineering.
 In 1999, he was named provost, the university’s chief academic and financial officer.
 As provost, he continued his efforts to foster interdisciplinary activities in the biosciences and bioengineering and oversaw improvements in faculty and staff compensation.
 In October 2000, he was inaugurated as Stanford University’s 10th president.
 In 2005, he became the inaugural holder of the Bing Presidential Professorship.